thierrymoudiki/thierrymoudiki.github.io/_posts/2025-10-27-deterministic-shift-caps-swaptions.md

 strate accurate calibration to market zero-coupon bond prices and reliable pricing of interest rate derivatives including caps and swaptions

-I developed in conjunction a flexible framework for arbitrage-free simulation of short rates that reconciles descriptive yield curve models with no-arbitrage pricing theory.
+I developed in conjunction with these short rates models, a flexible framework for arbitrage-free simulation of short rates that reconciles descriptive yield curve models with no-arbitrage pricing theory.
 Unlike existing approaches that require strong parametric assumptions, the method accommodates any bounded, continuous, and simulable short rate process.

 In this post, we implement three methods for constructing instantaneous short rates from historical yield curves, as described in the preprint [https://www.researchgate.net/publication/393794192_An_arbitrage-free_extension_of_Nelson-Siegel-Diebold-Li_simulations_via_deterministic_shift_adjustment_of_short_rates](https://www.researchgate.net/publication/393794192_An_arbitrage-free_extension_of_Nelson-Siegel-Diebold-Li_simulations_via_deterministic_shift_adjustment_of_short_rates).
 We also implement the deterministic shift adjustment to ensure arbitrage-free pricing of caps and swaptions.